HenryMhene/ticket/README.md

 This project is licensed under the Obsydian Technologies License.
 For more information about this license, please contact Obsydian Technologies directly.
 ```

-Please replace `<repository-url>` with the actual URL of your repository, and fill in the other placeholders according to your actual project structure and needs.
-Note that the GIF URL should be replaced with the URL of your preferred GIF.